-Write a letter to someone who has changed your life and may not know it, MAIL it or hand deliver it
+Write a letter to someone who has changed your life and may not know it, MAIL it or hand deliver it Visit a nursing home

-OPTION 4: Research Review
+OPTION 4: Review of Literature

-You may select any health topic of interest to you for this project.
-Research that topic, and present a research review.
+You may select any health topic, research that topic, and present a review of literature.
 Your paper should show current research on the topic with supporting documentation - this means citations and a bibliography.
 For those of you familiar with MLA or APA format, please use either format.
+Follow the format below in composing your paper: